-\begin{thm} Let $A$ be a proper connective DG-algebra such that $S = \sfH^0(A)/\rad(\sfH^0(A))$ is separable over $k$.
+\begin{thm} Let $A$ be a proper connective dg algebra such that the radical quotient $S = \sfH^0(A)/\rad(\sfH^0(A))$ is separable over $k$.
 Then $A$ is smooth if and only if $S\in \Perf A$. \end{thm} \begin{proof} By the previous lemma condition (2) of Lemma~\ref{lem:Serre} is satisfied.
 Thus provided (1) holds, i.e.\ $S$ is perfect over $A$, we have that $A$ is smooth.

 On the other hand, if $A$ is smooth then $S$ is perfect by Proposition~\ref{lem:3}. \end{proof}